mets/METS-primer/Chapter-3.md

 This chapter will discuss and expand on upon the schema and as such will present sections, elements and attributes in the same order as they appear in the schema.
-For a quick reference to the various elements and attributes discussed here as well as complexTypes used in METS, there are tables in Appendix B. In this text each attribute is underlined, followed in parentheses with the XML dataType and an */O* to indicate that the attribute is Optional or a /*R* for one that is Required.
 Early reviews requested that elements be expressed in their `<element>` form in this chapter.
 The first time reader will encounter instances where an `<element>` name is not fully spelled out prior to use, for example when an element encountered earlier in the schema is referenced.
 This chapter was envisioned primarily as a reference tool for implementers who wish to dip in and out of specific sections as needed.

 As discussed in Chapter 2 many of the examples will be drawn from Martial's *Epigrams*, for consistency and for the ease of using a text